apankowski/garcon/README.md

 The service is written in Kotlin and uses the following stack:

-* Kotlin 1.6 on Java 17
+* Kotlin 1.7 on Java 17+ (docker image is based on Java 19; running Gradle requires Java 18-)
 * Gradle 7.5 (with build script in Kotlin)
 * Spring Boot 2.7
 * Jooq for database access
 * PostgreSQL 10+
-* Kotest 5.4 and MockK 1.12 for tests
+* Kotest 5.5 and MockK 1.13 for tests
-* ArchUnit 0.23 for architecture tests
+* ArchUnit 1.0 for architecture tests

 ## Building & running locally